-The use of disposable coveralls has significant negative environmental impacts due to their production process, disposal methods, and contribution to waste.
-They release toxic additives, greenhouse gases during production and contribute to landfills when disposed of improperly.
+Using disposable coveralls has significant negative environmental impacts due to their production process, disposal methods, and contribution to waste.
+They release toxic additives and greenhouse gases during production and contribute to landfills when disposed of improperly.
 At Tough Hook, we offer reusable quality plastic hangers that help extend the life span of coveralls and reduce wastage.
-We encourage the use of sustainable approaches such as reusable coveralls as a more environmentally-friendly alternative.
+We encourage using sustainable approaches such as reusable coveralls as a more environmentally friendly alternative.

 Environmental Implications of Disposable Coveralls Production

 Disposable coveralls, widely used in various industries such as healthcare, chemical, and construction, have significant environmental implications throughout their production lifecycle.
 From the extraction of raw materials to the manufacturing process and eventual disposal, each step leaves a footprint on the environment.

 Let’s start with the raw materials used in disposable coveralls.
 Most commonly, these garments are made from synthetic materials such as high-density polyethylene (HDPE) or spunbond-melt-blown-spunbond polypropylene (SMS PP).
 The production of these materials involves energy-intensive processes and relies heavily on fossil fuels.
 This reliance on non-renewable resources contributes to greenhouse gas emissions and exacerbates climate change.